prakhar1989/clojure-by-example/chapter1/in-browser-repl.md

 #### Shortcuts

-Below is small list of shortcuts that the REPL supports for your convenience.
+Below is small list of keyboard shortcuts that the REPL supports for your convenience.

 | Shortcut | Action |
 | -- | -- |